eastgenomics/eggd_conductor/README.md

 The following release `.tar.gz` are required to be included in `/resources/home/dnanexus/`:

-- [samplesheet validator](samplesheet-validator-url): used for validating samplesheets before running with bcl2fastq
+- [samplesheet validator](samplesheet-validator-url): used for validating samplesheets before running with demultiplexing

 [dx-streaming-upload-url]: https://github.com/dnanexus-rnd/dx-streaming-upload